TREVOR's Blog

 From there, I drove about 15 minutes to the north end of town to the Greenwich Audubon Center: 285 acres with 7 miles of hiking trails, lots and lots of stone walls, an old apple orchard, wildflower meadow, a holly grove, several ponds, bogs, and vernal pools, a couple of elevated bird blinds, original homestead buildings, and a large Education Center.
 I was going to hike counter-clockwise around the entire perimeter of their trail system -- a 3-mile hike -- but about 10 minutes out, it began getting dark and windy and threatening rain, so I didn't want to be a mile or more from the parking area if the sky decided to open up.

-So I settled on a smaller loop.
-But ten minutes later, it was all blue sky and sunny again.
-So I ended up walking what was probably more than 3 miles because although I didn't do the outer loop, I did walk nearly all the rest of the trails on the map (except the ones all the way on the right side of the map).
+more than 3 miles because although I didn't do the outer loop, I did walk nearly all the rest of the trails on the map (except the ones all the way on the right side of the map).
 There's also a few trails off the top of the map (which I didn't reproduce here because I didn't walk them either), but it sure was a nice walk.
 I really enjoyed this place.
 One of the reason I go into the woods is for solitude, so I was pleased that although the parking lot was jam packed with cars, I only met a very few people on the trails.

-My main motivation to go to this particular site is the amazing giant tulip trees on the property.
+amazing giant tulip trees on the property.
 Mature tulip trees are huge!
 Taller than oaks.
 In the woods, they grow straight and tall with most of their branches at the top.
 The bark is deeply furrowed all the way up to the top.

-The leaves of the tulip tree (pictured right) are rather unusual in that they have lobes but don't have a central point at the top.
+(pictured right) are rather unusual in that they have lobes but don't have a central point at the top.
 There are only a few other trees like that.
 In fact, the only other one I can think of right now is the ginko tree.

 And the flowers really do look something like tulips.